jon-be180/nik-salon/README.md

 - category
 - comparison with other companies in gt and usa

-host on cloudflare and check analytics marelin to decide on how to integrate contact service, find some for her

-- google forms??
-- 6dollar/m cloudflare app
-- smtpjs
-- mylocalsalon.com - wow that's awful!
-- fresha
-- square
-- figaro
-- blocks genius
-- jen book

 # ChatGPT Service Prompt

 use keyword feature to generate a list, add that to the service/area page